open-telemetry/opentelemetry-go/log/DESIGN.md

 a `EnabledParameters` struct, defined in [logger.go](logger.go), as the second method argument.

-The `EnabledParameters` getters are returning values using the `(value, ok)` idiom in order to indicate if the values were actually set by the caller or if there are unspecified.
+The `EnabledParameters` uses fields, instead of getters and setters, to allow simpler usage which allows configuring the `EnabledParameters` in the same line where `Enabled` is called.

 ### noop package